Skip to content

 Groovy script

-For example, this configuration script could be run automatically upon Jenkins post-initialization or through the Jenkins script console.
-If run, this script will configure the docker-plugin to look for a docker daemon running within the same OS as the Jenkins controller (connecting to Docker service through unix:///var/run/docker.sock) and with the containers connecting to Jenkins using the "attach" method.
+For example, this configuration script could be run automatically during Jenkins post-initialization or through the Jenkins script console.
+This script configures the plugin to look for a Docker daemon running within the same OS as the Jenkins controller (connecting to Docker service through unix:///var/run/docker.sock) and with the containers connecting to Jenkins using the "attach" method.